yoanbernabeu/GoJelastic/docs/documentation/GoJelastic_getUserInfo.md

-## GoJelastic getContainerEnvVars
+## GoJelastic getUserInfo

-Gets env vars of container
+Gets information about the user.

 ### Synopsis

-Gets env vars of container
+Gets information about the user.

 ```
-GoJelastic getContainerEnvVars [flags]
+GoJelastic getUserInfo [flags]
 ```

 ### Options

 ```
-      --appid string    An appid is required
-  -h, --help            help for getContainerEnvVars
+  -h, --help   help for getUserInfo
-      --nodeid string   An nodeid is required
 ```

 ### Options inherited from parent commands